ceholden/cedar-datacube/CONTRIBUTING.rst

 Conventions
 ~~~~~~~~~~~

-The ``cedar`` project follows a few conventions when
+The ``cedar-datacube`` project follows a few conventions when
 writing code:

-1. Write your code to be compatible with Python 2.7 and 3.5+.
-The
+1. It's 2019 or later.
+Write your code to be compatible with Python 3.6+.
-   ``six`` module is a dependency for this project, so use it if you
-   need to.
 2. All public functions, classes, methods, etc. must have useful and
    informative docstrings.
 This project uses `NumPy docstring`_ style
 3. All code contributions must adhere to the `Python style guide,